osrf/gazebo_tutorials/contrib_code/tutorial.md

 ## Gazebo assertions

 ### What is an assertion?

-An assertion is a check which produces a boolean result of true or false.
-Developers place them in code when they want to be sure that an assumption they have made is true.
-They are aimed at detecting programming errors and should check for impossible situations in the code.
+An assertion is a check, which always produce a boolean result, that developers place in the code when want to be sure that check is always true.
+They are aimed to detect programming errors and should check for impossible situations in the code.
 If the assertion check failed, the assertion will stop the program immediately.

      Object * p = some_crazy_function()
      GZ_ASSERT(p != NULL, “Object from some_crazy_function should never point to NULL”)